laravel-enso/documentation/docs/packages/vue-datatable.md

 }
 ```

+#### Methods
+Although for the most part, these are niche cases, you may use the methods available on the `vue-table` component to
+perform additional actions.

+One such example is the highlight functionality, with the next methods:
+* `highlight(dtRowId)` - takes the id of a row and highlights it, using the class given in the global datatable configuration
+* `clearHighlighted()` - clears all the highlighted items

 ### The Events
 For integration with other in-page components, the datatable component can emit several events,
 depending on the configuration: